-The Blueprint is a monthly newsletter from the President that aims to keep the community informed about College-wide initiatives.
+The Blueprint is a newsletter from the President that aims to keep the community informed about College-wide initiatives.
 Read the most recent edition below.

 It’s hard to believe, but we are now entering the final few days of the semester.
 Yet, we still need to make adjustments as a community.
 It is our absolute priority to make sure that we are all working towards one common goal: to prepare our campus for a safe, healthy and organized return of students this fall.
 Though we may not yet know when that return will be, we have a responsibility to work with one another to welcome back our students as soon as we are able.